mwiraszka/LondonChessClub/README.md

 </summary>

 - 🚀 Add fun chess pieces graphic to app header and update header font
+- 🚀 Increase number of articles shown on the home page from 4 to 5

 - 🐛 Prevent tooltips from displaying out of screen's bounds